DEVOTIONALS

 Humility makes it possible for us to have a desire to do God’s Will,

-and to take no personal pride in what we do, but instead,
+and to take no personal pride in what we do.
+We choose instead to

-we give Him all the glory for our accomplishments.
+give Him all the glory for anything that we accomplish.
+Why does

 ACTION: